breadrock1/ML-labs/README.md

 Collect a set of photos of your team members.
 Train the neuron so that she will classify the new photos of the participants well.

+## lab6 - NLP
+Classify Russian texts into several categories.
+It is best if the body of the texts is really large.
+To pre-process texts: normalization, lemmatization, etc. Compare embeddings.
+Try several classification methods.

 Lits and useful links:

 	https://habr.com/ru/post/448892/